parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 individually highly talented athletes who can't play together won't win matches.

-Successful CTOs seem to have great heads of engineering working with them.
+Successful CTOs seem to have great engineering managers working with them, to help them scale themselves.
 Often, they are emerging talent they have spotted and coached.

 While every CTO's style of managing people is different, there are some common themes amongst successful CTOs.
 They seem to pay attention to: